Andy Statman (photo Jason Marck)

 (AMHERST, Mass.) – Andy Statman, widely regarded as the world’s greatest klezmer clarinetist and the individual perhaps most solely responsible for the klezmer revival, and Alicia Svigals, a cofounder of the Klezmatics, widely regarded as the world’s great klezmer fiddler, will make their Yidstock debuts this summer during the sixth annual Yidstock: The Festival of New Yiddish Music, running at the Yiddish Book Center from Thursday, July 13, through Sunday, July 16.

 Returning stars of Yidstock include Eleanor Reissa, Hankus Netsky, Frank London and Lorin Sklamberg of the Klezmatics, Lauren Brody, and Steve Weintraub – the Pied Piper of Yiddish dance.
-This July’s Yidstock will also feature a rare staging of Frank London’s multimedia oratorio “A Night at the Old Marketplace,” featuring vocalist Lorin Sklamberg and based on the groundbreaking 1907 modernist play of the same name by I.L.
+This July’s Yidstock will also feature a rare staging of the multimedia oratorio “A Night at the Old Marketplace,” created and directed by Alexandra Aron, composed by Frank London, and written by Glen Berger, featuring vocalist Lorin Sklamberg and based on the groundbreaking 1907 modernist play of the same name by I.L.
 Peretz, regarded as the father of Yiddish literature.